org-tigris-jsapar/jsapar/docs/basics.md

 data since it stores all the lines in memory.
 When dealing with larger data inputs or outputs you should use the `Line` directly, using consumer while parsing or feeding lines one-by-one while composing.

-You can add lines to a document and you can iterate existing lines.
+You can add lines to a document, and you can iterate existing lines.

 # Parsing
 When we talk about parsing below, we mean parsing a text source into the internal data model described above.
 A text source can be for instance either a delimited file such as CSV or a